 Physical abuse is deliberately hurting a child.
-It may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
+It may involve hitting, shaking, punching, kicking, biting, throwing or beating with objects such as belts, whips, or sticks.
+It also includes burning or scalding, drowning, suffocating, poisoning or giving a child alcohol or illegal drugs or any other physical harm to a child.

 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.